 Denielle Elliott / Undisciplined Ethnography

-I am an Associate Professor at York University in the Departments of Social Anthropology and Social Science, and hold a graduate appointment in the Science and Technology Studies program.
-I am also the Deputy Director of the Harriet Tubman Institute at York University and co-founder of the Centre for Imaginative Ethnography.
+I am an Associate Professor at York University in the Departments of Anthropology and Social Science.
+I am currently the Graduate Program Director for the Science and Technology Studies program.
+I am a founding member of the Centre for Imaginative Ethnography.
 My research for the large part focuses on arts-based ethnography and the intersections of colonialism, medicine and science, and politics.
-I have conducted fieldwork in British Columbia (Vancouver's Downtown Eastside on HIV/AIDS, epidemiological surveillance and Indigenous health) and in Nairobi and Kisumu, Kenya (‘Safari Science’, experimental medicine, scientific infrastructure, and the politics of transnational science).
-I am currently working on a new project entitled "Neurological Imaginaries."
+I have conducted fieldwork in British Columbia (Vancouver's Downtown Eastside on HIV/AIDS, epidemiological surveillance and colonial health) and in Nairobi and Kisumu, Kenya (‘Safari Science’, experimental medicine, scientific infrastructure, & the politics of transnational science).

 My recent book publication, Reimagining Science and Statecraft in Postcolonial Kenya: Stories from an African Scientist (Routledge 2019), is a collaborative account of immunologist Davy Koech's life's work building bioscientific infrastructure in Kenya and his relationship with former president Daniel arap Moi.

 I am co-editor with Anna Harris of the #WritingLife Series with Somatosphere.